 Many companies find that a hybrid or combined model with direct and indirect ownership suits them best.

-In this case, the Employee Ownership Trust (EOT) will hold shares on behalf of employees in order to ensure stability and long-term ownership and to provide an internal market through which people can sell & buy shares.
-A tax efficient share scheme such as a Share Incentive Plan or Enterprise Management Incentive can then be used to distribute the other shares to employees.
+In this case, the Employee Ownership Trust (EOT) will hold shares on behalf of employees (indirect shareownership) in order to ensure stability and long-term ownership and to provide an internal market through which people can sell & buy shares.
+A tax efficient share scheme such as a Share Incentive Plan or Enterprise Management Incentive scheme can then be used for direct share ownership for employees.

 Under these circumstances, those individuals who participate in direct share ownership may see the value of their shares increase and there is scope for dividends to be paid in a tax efficient way.